Archive storage

 How 2dA looks at it

-Not only space, but the whole route around it
+Not only space, but control over the whole route

 You want to know what is where

-Storage only works comfortably when series, boxes and files are placed logically and can later be found again without search effort.
+Archive storage only works comfortably when series, boxes, files and exceptions are placed logically and can later be found again without search effort.

 You want fast retrieval

-Locations, metadata, scans and file context must reinforce each other.
-Otherwise later handwork, doubt and loss of overview return.
+Locations, metadata, scans, OCR/HTR, AI agents and file context should reinforce each other.
+Otherwise manual work, doubt and loss of overview return later.

 Storage in practice